Dagmar Enkelmann: Party career

-Dagmar Enkelmann joined the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands"/ SED) in 1977.
+Enkelmann joined the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands"/ SED) in 1977.
 The SED was the ruling party in what many people thought of as a one-party dictatorship.
 She engaged in trades union and women work.
 After reunification the party rebranded itself as the Party of Democratic Socialism (PDS) and scrambled to reinvent itself for a democratic future.
 Enkelmann stayed with the party.
 She served between 2003 and 2006 as deputy leader of the PDS.